 - Patients should be informed of their rights and legal recourse prior to agreeing to travel outside the U.S. for medical care.

 - Access to physician licensing and outcome data, as well as facility accreditation and outcomes data, should be arranged for patients seeking medical care outside the U.S.

 - The transfer of patient medical records to and from facilities outside the U.S. should be consistent with HIPAA guidelines.

 - Patients choosing to travel outside the U.S. for medical care should be provided with information about the potential risks of combining surgical procedures with long flights and vacation activities.

 Like the international outsourcing that has changed the shape of a number of industries, medical tourism lowers the costs for businesses that can then pass those savings onto the consumer.
 With outsourcing, whether good or bad, Americans benefit by the lower standards of living across in countries across the globe.
 A surgeon can earn hundreds of thousands of dollars each year in the United States; the salary is high to offset the risk of malpractice suits.
 Surgeons in other countries may not have the same high risk, and with a lower standard of living, they can afford to be paid much less.

 Would you consider traveling overseas for a medical procedure?

 Updated February 10, 2011 and originally published November 30, 2009.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.